Do you have ‘super immunity’ after booster, omicron?

 What is ‘hybrid immunity’?

-“There is this concept of what’s been called hybrid immunity,” Dr. Jean Kutner, chief medical officer at UCHealth University of Colorado Hospital said.
+“There is this concept of what’s been called hybrid immunity,” said Dr. Jean Kutner, chief medical officer at UCHealth University of Colorado Hospital.

 According to Kutner, hybrid immunity is the combination of immunity from vaccination and immunity from infection.
 Each provides a slightly different benefit.